Sleepers and Betrayer Matthew 26:38-46

 “You will all fall away because of Me this night, for it is written, ‘I will strike down the shepherd, and the sheep of the flock shall be scattered.’”
 (Matt.
 26:31)

-He was oppressed and He was afflicted, yet He did not open His mouth; Like a lamb that is led to slaughter, and like a sheep that is silent before its shearers, so He did not open His mouth.
+He was oppressed and He was afflicted, yet He did not open His mouth; like a lamb that is led to slaughter, and like a sheep that is silent before its shearers, so He did not open His mouth.
 (Isa.
 53:7)

-[T]his Man, delivered over by the predetermined plan and foreknowledge of God, you nailed to a cross by the hands of godless men and put Him to death.
+This Man, delivered over by the predetermined plan and foreknowledge of God, you nailed to a cross by the hands of godless men and put Him to death.
 (Acts 2:23)

-Our Lord Jesus Christ is not deterred from accomplishing His will, despite our failures, doubts, and disobedience.
+Our Lord Jesus Christ is not deterred from accomplishing His will despite our failures, doubts, and disobedience.
 We may regret that, at times, we are not spiritually alert and make decisions without consulting God in prayer; however, He is not limited in what He wants to accomplish.
-We may struggle with our failures, but God does not.
+We may struggle with our failures, but He does not.
 His warnings and chastisements are not because He thinks of us as failures; otherwise, we would all be consigned to the dungeon of spiritual defeat.
 The Lord knows our spiritual shortcomings even before we act in ways outside of His will, yet we can be assured His will is not impeded.
 The apostle John wrote about what he learned: “If we are faithless, He remains faithful, for He cannot deny Himself” (2 Tim.
 2:13).

-Lord, hearing that You are faithful even when I am not, motivates me not to wallow in my guilt, but to walk more faithfully with You.
+Lord, hearing that You are faithful even when I am not, motivates me not to wallow in my guilt but to walk more faithfully with You.
 Help me embrace Your will even when it is difficult to accept.

 0 Comments